Youtube video for this section is still under creation. Please be patient ^^

 agent1.history.load_check_point(checkpoint_id)

-Note that nothing prevents you from making a snapshot before
+Note that you can make a snapshot before

 rolling back to a previous save.